Articles

 Understanding the Genetic Link to ADHD: A Fresh Perspective

-It's often claimed that ADHD is 75-80% genetic.
+It's commonly stated that ADHD has a 75-80% genetic component.
 However, these statistics mainly come from twin studies rather than direct genetic analysis.
-Twin Studies and ADHD Twin studies explore genetic influences by comparing how often ADHD occurs in identical twins, who share...
+Twin Studies and ADHD Twin studies investigate genetic influences by comparing the prevalence of ADHD in...